James DePreist

 James Anderson DePreist (November 21, 1936 – February 8, 2013) was an American conductor.
 DePreist was one of the first African-American conductors on the world stage.
 He was the director emeritus of conducting and orchestral studies at The Juilliard School and laureate music director of the Oregon Symphony at the time of his death.

 Early life and education

 DePreist was born in Philadelphia in 1936.
 He was the nephew of contralto Marian Anderson.
 He was in the 202nd Class at Central High School, Philadelphia, graduating in June, 1954.
 DePreist studied composition with Vincent Persichetti at the Philadelphia Conservatory while earning a bachelor's degree at the Wharton School of the University of Pennsylvania and a master's degree from the Annenberg School for Communication at the University of Pennsylvania in 1958.
-On the side, he played percussion in a jazz Quintet, which performed on "The Tonight Show" with Steve Allen in 1956, and did enough composing to win a commission from the Philadelphia Dance Academy.
-It gave DePreist his first chance to use a baton.
+On the side, he played percussion in a jazz quintet that performed on "The Tonight Show" with Steve Allen in 1956, and did enough composing to win a commission from the Philadelphia Dance Academy.
+That commission gave DePreist his first chance to conduct.